 Indeed, developing a sense of belonging in your classroom is essential.
 Every child needs it.

 Moreover, your students should be encouraged to work cooperatively with their peers so they can get along well with others and never feel secluded.

-They need friends and they need to build good relationships among their peers in order to improve their self-confidence.
+They need friends and they need to build good relationships with their peers in order to improve their self-confidence.
 The more they practice it, the more they feel good for themselves and for others.

 2. Recognize your child’s efforts and achievements

 It is important to note that each child is unique and has an awesome package of talents and skills.
-As a teacher, you need to appreciate their efforts and their contributions to the different learning activities no matter how little it may be.
+As a teacher, you need to appreciate their efforts and their contributions to the different learning activities no matter how little they may be.
 Therefore, it always pays off by giving them equal learning opportunities.

 By assigning them tasks and roles, young learners will be more motivated to perform especially if their work has been appreciated.
 Furthermore, recognizing and appreciating their achievements appropriately can also make a difference in their self-belief.

 The consistent expectations you set for them will serve as their guide and encouragement.
 Hence, you should set high expectations for all your students and explain to them their importance so they will know what to do and how to do things in the classroom.